 - Have resided with the child and the child’s custodial parent for a period no less than 3 years.

-To adopt a “step-child” they must be at least 5 years old, but not more than 17 years old.
+There are certain conditions regarding the adoption of a “step-child”.
+To be able to adopt a “step-child” the child must be at least 5 years old, but not more than 17 years old.

 This means that the parent must seek the Court’s permission to make an application to adopt the step-child.
 The order of the Court granting leave must accompany the application.

-Both the child’s biological mother and father must also approve the adoption for it to be successful without the recommendation of Adoption Services.
+For the adoption to be successful, both the child’s biological mother and father must approve the adoption without the recommendation of Adoption Services.

-Because of the legal and social consequences on the relationship between the chid and their non-custodial parent, applications for adoption of a step-child are not often granted.
+There are however legal and social consequences on the relationship between the child and their non-custodial parent and for this reason applications for adoption of a step-child are not often granted.

 An easier and more accepted method is to apply to the court to make a parenting order instead.
-A parenting order will have the effect of preserving the legal relationship between the child and the non-custodial parent, but also give the step-parent parental responsibility for the child.
-The making of a parenting order gives the relationship the desired legal status without requiring an application to be made for adoption.
+A parenting order will preserve the legal relationship between the child and the non-custodial parent and also give the step-parent parental responsibility for the child.
+In this case, the parenting order gives the relationship the desired legal status without requiring an application to be made for adoption.

 Are you considering adopting a step-child in Queensland?
 Contact us